moonbuck/plugin-category-cloud/README.md

 ### Examples
 #### `ExclusionList`
-[moondeer.blog](https://moondeer.blog) is configured to include a ‘Pinned’ category.
+[moondeer.blog](https://moondeer.blog) is configured to include a *Pinned* category.
 None of the screenshots, however, happen to include such a category.
 The reason is that I have configured the value of `ExclusionList` like so:

 ```TOML
 ExclusionList = ['Pinned]